 Most self-respecting gift shops in Scotland will stock a range of shortbreads to pick up, however, our favourite has to be Dean’s.
 First concocted in Helen Dean’s kitchen at her home in Aberdeenshire, Dean’s shortbread has grown to become a household name in Scotland and beyond.

 Today, Dean’s remains a family run business and if you’re a shortbread devotee, you’ll want to head straight to the source.
-In the town of Huntly you’ll find Dean’s Gift Shop and Café Bistro, providing the perfect opportunity to break your journey on the way to Nairn Lochloy Holiday Park and stock up on Dean’s signature melt in your mouth shortbreads – still using Helen Dean’s winning original recipe.
+In the town of Huntly you’ll find Dean’s Gift Shop and Café Bistro, providing the perfect opportunity to break up your journey on the way to Nairn Lochloy Holiday Park and stock up on Dean’s signature melt in your mouth shortbreads – still using Helen Dean’s winning original recipe.

 Eccles Cake, Greater Manchester